 As you can see, digital and traditional photography each have their advantages and disadvantages, but both can create beautiful, timeless photos.
 To decide which camera you’d prefer, you need to weigh the pros and cons of each and decide which you prefer.

 What are the Similarities Between Digital and Film Cameras?

 The most significant similarity between a digital and film camera is their ability to take photos but different on how and what you do after you take the image.
 Whether you’re capturing a moment you want to remember forever, taking portraits, landscapes, or street photography both types of cameras will do an excellent job.
 Both cameras can produce high-quality images.

 Most digital and film cameras come equipped with a lens, flash, and a viewfinder.
 Aperture, shutter, and ISO settings are essential pieces of photography to control the light entering the camera so both camera types have these tools.

 What is the Difference Between Analog and Digital Photography?

 Digital photos can be easily manipulated.
 Photos taken on a film camera cannot be manipulated until the negatives are scanned or used to make a print in the darkroom.
 However, digital cameras are constantly evolving with new technology so much so your new digital camera may be obsolete in a few years like many from the 1990s.
-Film cameras never go out of style or lose their advantages and many cameras made as early as the 1920s still work just fine.
+Film cameras never go out of style or lose their advantages and many cameras made as early as the 1920s (or before) still work just fine.